dpiatek/ghost-as-code/README.md

-# Augury
+# ghost-as-code

-Augury is a infrastructure-as-code [Ghost](https://ghost.org/) configuration.
+Infrastructure-as-code configuration for [Ghost](https://ghost.org/) on AWS.

-It's a playground to test concepts of infrastructure-as-code, in particular low-costs projects that still need a dedicated server, but otherwise have minimal requirements to run.
+This is a playground to test concepts of infrastructure-as-code, in particular low-costs projects that still need a dedicated server, but otherwise have minimal requirements to run.